juntaosh/USHospitalandHotelShowCaseRepo/README.md

-# Keyword Driven Exploration of U.S. Hospitals, Hotels and Restaurants
+# Keyword Driven Exploration of U.S. Hospitals and Hotels

 [<img src="readme/viterbi_logo.png" width="200" height="50"/>](https://datascience.usc.edu/courses/) [<img src="readme/trello-mark-blue.png" width="50" height="50"/>](https://trello.com/b/0f4K5jkH/project)

 ## Project description

-The project aims to import four hospital datasets into SQL databases, one hotel review dataset and one restaurant review dataset into Firebase.
+The project aims to import four hospital datasets into SQL databases and one hotel review dataset into Firebase.
 A web interface will be developed for users to select the desired dataset, search based on user preferences, and explore with primary and foreign key relations.

 ## Datasets
 The following datasets are provided by Centers for Medicare & Medicaid Services (CMS) and are accessible via Socrata Open Data API (SODA).